dltoth/UPnPDevice/README.md

 # UPnPDevice
 Developing applications for Arduino (ESP8266 and ESP32) requires creating custom HTML for the user interface.
 UPnPDevice is a framework for HTML user interface that follows the [UPnP Device Arcihtecture](http://upnp.org/specs/arch/UPnP-arch-DeviceArchitecture-v1.1.pdf).
 When coupled with the additional [SSDP library](https://github.com/dltoth/ssdp) also provides simple service discovery.
-This library provides a set of base classes for building a UPnP Device hierarchy and advertising it over a local network.
+UPnPDevice is a set of base classes for building a UPnP device hierarchy that can be advertised with SSDP over a local network.

 The set of classes include: